thomasdstewart/rpi-benchmarks/README.md

 ![plot.png](plot.png)

 ## Conclusion
-The type of case configuraiton does not really effect overall speed.
+ .
+The type of case configuration does not really effect overall speed.

-Assuming that we considar the ICE-Tower with fan number numbers, 64bit is 30% slower thatn 32bit.
+ .
+Assuming that we consider the ICE-Tower with fan benchmarks the 64bit is 30% slower than 32bit.

 ## Addendum
+Repeating the test in an ad-hoc manor on a Raspbian system proved far faster, so much so that I need to consider switching to Raspbian.
+However to prove so I needed to repeat the benchmarks in a more controller manor, eg same version of gcc etc. This will be done in [Raspbian.md](Raspbian.md).